stijn-dejongh/ars-rethorica/manuscript/book2chapter20.md

 {pagebreak}

-[^^19_1]: As a starting-point and first principle of knowledge.As a starting-point and first principle of knowledge.
+[^^19_1]: As a starting-point and first principle of knowledge.

 [^^19_2]: The Libyan fables were of African origin.
-They are mentioned by QuintilianThe Libyan fables were of African origin.
-They are mentioned by
-Quintilian ( Quint.
+They are mentioned by Quintilian ( Quint.
 Inst.
 Orat.
 5.11.20 ) and belonged to the class of animal fables.

-[^^19_3]: TheThe παραβολή as understood by Aristotle is a comparison and application of cases easily supposable and such as occur in real life, for the purpose of illustrating the point in question; the fable, on the other hand, is pure fiction.
+[^^19_3]: The παραβολή as understood by Aristotle is a comparison and application of cases easily supposable and such as occur in real life, for the purpose of illustrating the point in question; the fable, on the other hand, is pure fiction.

 [^^19_4]: “Literary knowledge” (Jebb); “literature” (Cope, Introd. p.
 256, who,“Literary knowledge” (Jebb); “literature” (Cope, Introd. p.
 256, who,